 Rival newspaper columnists document the holidays, fall in love, the end.
 The sets for their houses are awful as the view from the windows is clearly added in post.
 Very rough.
 Also a terrible movie.
 Also for a supposedly family friendly Christmas movie there’s lot of sexual references.
-Also almost nothing Christmas related in the first hour.
-Utter crap.
+Also almost nothing Christmas related in the first hour which is all I could manage before my hand slipped and I deleted it off the DVR… Such a tragic accident… *cough* Utter crap.
 Zero out of Five Snowmen.

 Movie #11: Pete’s Christmas

 A teenage boy has to relive an awful Christmas over and over until he gets it right.
 Immediately scored massive points with more Christmas in the first five seconds than movie #10 had in the first hour!
 Really fun movie.
 With a teenage lead it really hung on him being likeable, being able to act etc… No worries at all there.
 Very good movie.
 Bruce Dern is the kids grandfather, and is also awesome.
 As is the teen female lead.
 Great twist on the Groundhog Day plot device.
 If anything it has more depth than the original movie!
 Really enjoyed it.
 Five out of Five Snowmen.